CHEROKEE HISTORY TIMELINE

 1838

-Only 2,000 of the nearly 17,000 Cherokees have departed their ancestral homelands.
+Just weeks before the May deadline, a petition containing 15,665 signatures, almost the entire Cherokee Nation, reaches Chief Ross in Washington.
+He has arranged to have it presented in the United States Senate, but because of a duel between a Kentucky and a Maine congressman, Congress adjourns and never sees the petition, brushing it aside after returning.
+Only 2,000 of the nearly 18,000 Cherokees have departed their ancestral homelands.
 General Winfield Scott and 7,000 U.S. troops are dispatched with orders to "remove the Cherokee by any means necessary."
 Deadline for voluntary removal is May 23rd.
 The Georgia Guard begin the round-up five days early.
 The official round-up begins on May 26th and continues in Georgia, Tennessee, Alabama, and North Carolina, where the Cherokee -- men, women, and children – are forced from their comfortable homes and herded into "forts" (military stockades), gradually making their way north to the Cherokee Agency in southeastern Tennessee.
 Bad sanitary conditions, lack of privacy, non-existent washing and bathing facilities, foul drinking water, and unhealthy food, both demoralize the Cherokee and create serious health hazards.
 Sickness is widespread.
-The first detachment of Cherokees (2,700) leave for the west in June, but due to sickness and many deaths, removal is suspended until cooler weather.
+The first detachment of Cherokees (2,700) leave for the west in June but, due to drought and summer diseases, many deaths occur, and removal is suspended until cooler weather.
 Most of the remaining 13,000 Cherokees spend the summer in the internment camps and finally leave by wagon, horseback, or on foot during October and November.
 June 19th the last group of Cherokees leave New Echota (former capital of the Cherokee Nation).
 On November 25th Tsali is executed (martyred) halting the hunt for fleeing Cherokees (about 1,000 avoided removal).

 Cherokee Heritage Center in Tahlequah, Oklahoma CHC in Tahlequah